How do nonprofits owners make money?

 Instead of focusing on how much money was earned and paid to the owner(s), the main financial focus is how much was received and given to it’s intended purpose.

-How they make money
+How nonprofits make money:

 Donations, donations, donations